 I didn’t feel qualified to work with pathological demand avoidance at the time but the mother had nowhere else to go and so I agreed to give it my best.

 I was happy to find that the child was motivated to change and so we worked together, feeling our way, until the mother, very pleased with her son’s progress, agreed that he was ready to continue by himself.

-Since that time I’ve worked with several such young people and am glad to report that hypnotherapy works well, where the child is motivated and wanting to make changes.
+Since that time I’ve worked with several such young people and am glad to report that hypnotherapy, when allied with other approaches such as psychotherapy and mindful approaches to behavioural change / emotional regulation works well, where the child is motivated and wanting to make changes.

 So if your child would like to change his or her quality of life, give me a call.
 I’d be glad to speak to you both.